-▶ Microcystin toxins produced by the toxic cyanobacteria (blue-green algae) Microcystis aeruginosa represent a substantial threat to human, fish, and animal health.

-▶ PacifiCorp's KHP provides ideal habitat for Microcystis aeruginosa, leading to massive blooms (Kann 2006).

-► A comparison of Microcystis aeruginosa in the river upstream form Copco Reservoir shows that Iron Gate and Copco Reservoirs are directly responsible for the high levels of Microcystis aeruginosa and microcystin toxin detected in the Klamath River below Iron Gate Dam (Kann 2006).

-► The Microcystis aeruginosa inoculum supplied by the reservoirs then persisted and occasionally re-grew down river and was detected in the Klamath River estuary (Kann 2006).
+- ▶ Microcystin toxins produced by the toxic cyanobacteria (blue-green algae) Microcystis aeruginosa represent a substantial threat to human and fish health. - ▶ PacifiCorp's KHP provides ideal habitat for Microcystis, leading to massive blooms (Kann 2006). - ▶ A comparison of Microcystis in the river upstream form Copco Reservoir shows that Iron Gate and Copco Reservoirs are directly responsible for the high levels of Microcystis and microcystin toxin detected in the Klamath River below Iron Gate Dam (Kann 2006). - ► The Microcystis inoculum supplied by the reservoirs then persisted and occasionally re-grew down river, and was detected in the Klamath River estuary (Kann 2006).